Jūjō Station (Kintetsu)

 Jūjō Station (十条駅, Jūjō-eki) is a passenger railway station located in Minami-ku in Kyoto, Japan.
-It is operated by the private railway operator Kintetsu Railway.It is station number B03.
+It is operated by the private railway operator Kintetsu Railway.
+It is station number B03.

 Lines

 Jūjō Station is served by the Kyoto Line, and is located 1.5 kilometers from the terminus of the line at Kyoto Station.

 Station layout

-The station consists of one elevated island platforms with an effective platform length of six cars.The ticket gates and concourse are on the first floor, and there is only one ticket gate.
+The station consists of one elevated island platform with an effective platform length of six cars.
+The ticket gates and concourse are on the first floor, and there is only one ticket gate.
 The station is staffed.